Osong-Michael/Newsweek-clone/README.md

 Screenshot of Page

 ![screenshot](img/screen1.PNG)

 ![screenshot](img/screen2.PNG)

 ![screenshot](img/screen3.PNG)

 > For this project I used the Bootstrap Grid system to achieve the requried responsiveness for the page.
 I also added my own personal styles (Media Queriess) to achieve certain design aspects that I could not achive with Bootstrap alone.
-Also I included my own personal styles too to reolicate the design of the page (Colors, Hover-effects etc).
+Also I included my own personal styles too to replicate the design of the page (Colors, Hover-effects etc).
 For the first time too I use the CSS Grid system to achieve the first navbar layout and its resposivness which I must say I'm pretty proud of.
 It was a challenging Project, I'm just happy I was able to at least make it look as close to the original as possible.

 ## Built With